Christopher Jackson, Founder and CEO of Corvair.ai

 Architecture first, not policy first.
 Policy tells an organisation what it should do.
 Architecture tells it how to technically implement governance over systems that behave in emergent, non-deterministic ways.

 Senior-only delivery.
-Every engagement is led and delivered by Chris personally.
+Every engagement is led and delivered by senior staff.
 No juniors learning on your budget.
 No "our team will get back to you."
-The person who wrote the patents is the person in the room.
+The people in the room are the people who design and deliver the work.

 Schedule a complimentary 60-minute briefing to discuss your institution's AI governance challenges.